AmingAndrei/violence.website/content/realspace/realspace.md

 .../[[index]]/realspace.md

 **Realspace** is the designated term for the primary dimension comprising observable and measurable reality.
-It is consistently quantified at 1 hume, denoting a baseline of ontological stability and coherence against which all other dimensions are measured.
 Realspace encompasses all known **entities, phenomena, and locations** recognized as naturally occurring and physically consistent.

 **Post-Ashen Winter Incident Parameters**